sveronneau/Fuel-Monit/README.md

 4. mv /etc/monit.d/monit-free-space.conf /etc/monit.d/monit-free-space.conf-BAK
 5. vi /etc/monit.d/monit-free-space.conf
-6. Paste and save the following:
+6. Paste or use one from GitHub Repo and save the following:
 ```
 #
 check filesystem os-root with path /